MicrosoftDocs/WSL/WSL/basic-commands.md

 wsl --export <Distribution Name> <FileName>
 ```

-Exports the specified tar file as a new distribution.
-The filename can be - for standard input.
+Exports a snapshot of the specified distribution as a new distribution file.
+Defaults to tar format.
+The filename can be `-` for standard input.
 Options include:

 - `--vhd`: Specifies the export distribution should be a .vhdx file instead of a tar file (this is only supported using WSL 2)